 With employees one of the most important assets in running a successful business, it’s important to retain and support them in the wake of COVID-19.

-Business owners should act now to reduce the risk of a coronavirus outbreak in their workplace, and ensure a safe working environment in line with current health advice
+Business owners should act now to reduce the risk of a coronavirus outbreak in their workplace, and ensure a safe working environment in line with current health advice and business restrictions.

 Preventative actions include:

 - Encourage flexible working arrangements including working from home and off-peak travel.

 - Purchase COVID-19 prevention supplies, for example alcohol sanitisers or soap.